 - feel the cold more easily

-You have yearly thyroid tests and might need to take thyroxine supplements.
+You have regular thyroid tests and might need to take thyroxine supplements.

 Some people have changes in their memory and concentration after chemotherapy.
 These changes are called mild cognitive impairment (MCI) or cognitive dysfunction.
 Some people call them 'chemo brain' or 'chemo fog'.